 Myrkul Sharr of rival club Obsidian Fleet had a similar take.
 “Quite frankly, I’m embarrassed for Bravo Fleet right now,” he said.
 “Everyone knows Obsidian Fleet was the biggest and baddest split ever from Bravo Fleet.
 There’s no way around it now: Bravo Fleet’s gone soft.”

 An estimated 96% of all Star Trek Internet role play fleets were founded from Bravo Fleet break aways.

 Meanwhile, representatives from the basically defunct Starfleet Legacy Alliance lamented having wasted their time penning a letter to Aravan inviting Task Force 99 to join their club.
 “No biggie,” joked one anonymous member, “it’s not like we would have spent that time simming.”

 After receiving harsh criticism from all sides, both O’Connell and Aravan concurred that there would be more opportunities to do the right thing and actually split.
-“I’m confident we’ll be able to make it happen in the not so distention future,” said O’Connell.
+“I’m confident we’ll be able to make it happen in the not so distant future,” said O’Connell.

 “I 100% agree.
 It’s not a matter of if we split, but when,” replied Aravan as the two shook hands.
 Aravan went on to blame the temporary poor judgment on a lack of coffee.